cyber-dojo-retired/runner-stateful/README.md

 # kata_new
 The kata with the given kata_id has been set up.
-Must be called before avatar_new.
+Must be called once before any call to avatar_new with the same kata_id.
 - parameters, eg
 ```
   { "image_name": "cyberdojofoundation/gcc_assert",